akthammomani/Casual_Conversation_Chatbot/README.md

 3. **Week 3**: Web Interface Development, Testing, and Deployment.

 ## Future Improvements
-- **Latency Optimization**: Work on reducing response generation time.
-- **Scalability**: Adapt the chatbot to handle larger conversations and improve coherency.
-- **Knowledge Expansion**: Integrate more data sources for improved diversity and adaptability.

 ## Contributing
-Currently, this is an individual project.
 Contributions are welcome for future improvements after the initial development phase.

 ## License
 This project is licensed under the **MIT License**.
 See the `LICENSE` file for more information.